dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 The very best artists know that they'll be presented with an assault of enticing distractions.
 They are well aware that great art is mystifying.
-Moreover, they have the capacity to develop a unique vision or message, but they are familiar enough with it and other ideas to understand that their ideas may be dangerous.
+Moreover, they have the capacity to develop a unique vision or message, but they are familiar enough with it to understand that their ideas may be dangerous.
 Therefore, this artist may seek to limit exposure to protect his/her voice.

 > For example, not to say I'm an example of this class of UG Artist,
 > but I know that I can't post my blogs on Reddit or my account will
 > be deleted.
 The [/r/philosophy](https://r/philosophy) and
 > [/r/askphilosophy](https://reddit.com/r/askphilosophy) mods told me
 > so.
-Yep, I can't even "AskPhilosophy" bro!
+Nope, I can't even "AskPhilosophy" bro!
 Typical, for me.
-No, I'm
+No,
-> not allowed to utilize online forums to interact with other
+> I'm not allowed to utilize online forums to interact with other
 > like-minded intellectual citizens.

 <a name="s-class-artist" />